 Sometimes pure rice wine is vile.
 I’ve had my spells drinking that stuff, although I can drink it, I’m definitely getting more reluctant to drink it for each year that goes by.
 Even the other local spirits are getting boring, but who wants to drink import alcohol all the time?
-Luckily we found a few things that you might find interesting.
+Luckily there’s some craft liquor in Cambodia you might find interesting.

 Samai Rum is a really cool one.
 It’s the only premium rum in Cambodia, and will probably continue to be the only one for the near foreseeable future.
 Samai Rum was founded in 2014 by two Venezuelan dudes and a Cambodian master Distiller.
 They are using local ingredients as Kampot pepper and local sugarcane molasses.